-In the United Kingdom and Ireland The Household Lifebuoy soap was the only version available until 1933 when the RED bar was introduced, whereas the Household Lifebuoy was for washing clothes, floors and all the normal household duties, the RED (or smaller) bars were for personal use for the whole body in the bathroom.
+In the United Kingdom and Ireland The Household Lifebuoy soap was the only version available until 1933 when the Red Lifebuoy toilet bar was introduced, whereas the Household Lifebuoy was for washing clothes, floors and all the normal household duties, the Red (or smaller) bars were for personal use for the whole body in the bathroom.
 At this time and up to 30 or so years ago, there was probably a bar of Lifebuoy soap in every house in the UK and Ireland.

-The Lifebuoy Household soap, in 150g twin packs, continued to be produced until the 1st January 1999 when this was discontinued.
+The twin packs of Lifebuoy Household Soap continued to be sold in the UK until 1999 when this was withdrawn from the market.